isstaif/starter-academic/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed tracing, microservices and lightweight virtualization.
+bio: PhD student at the Systems Research Group, University of Cambridge.
+My research interests include distributed tracing, cloud resource management and lightweight virtualization.

 interests:
 - Cloud and Edge Computing